by Robert Wilkinson

 We'll close this birthday celebration for a true American legend with three from Stockholm, performed live in December 2010.
 For your enjoyment,

-And to make sure the "circle is unbroken," we end with what brought Roky to international fame:
+And to make sure the "circle is unbroken," we end with two live versions of the tune that brought Roky to international fame, the first from 2010. the second from the 60s:

 A most happy and merry to you, Linda and Roky, and may you both live to give us many more great performances.
 And Roky, may you find peace and prosperity after so many years of neither.